AndroidNextdoor/aws-kickstarter/README.md

 ## A Professional KickStarter for DevOps Engineers and Software Developers
 ## The roles created in the module are defines below:

-- DevOpsAdmin - The Highest Privileges are granted to this Role.
+- DevOpsAdmin - The Highest Privileges are granted to this role.
 It CAN be used to run commands via cli without the need for additional MFA info.
-- DevOps - The Highest Privileges are granted to this Role.
+- DevOps - The Highest Privileges are granted to this role.
 It CANNOT be used to run commands via cli without the need for additional MFA info.
-- PowerUser - Developer Privileges are granted to this Role.
+- PowerUser - Normal Developer Privileges are granted to this role.
 It CAN be used to run commands via cli without the need for additional MFA info.
-- Developer - Developer Privileges are granted to this Role.
+- Developer - Normal Developer Privileges are granted to this role.
 It CANNOT be used to run commands via cli without the need for additional MFA info.
 - Owner - Role has access to billing and has full permissions to update and modify billing related functions
 - Billing - Role has access to billing and has limited permissions to view billing related functions

+## Workshop Repo Setup Instructions
-For this workshop, you can apply the terraform in the workshop_kickstarter using your root account.
-After successfully applying the kickstarter, be sure to remove any keys associated with your root account.
-You can enable console access for the DevOpsAdmin and Power users.
+For this aws kickstarter, users can apply the terraform in `./workshop_kickstarter` using keys generated from thd root AWS account.
+After successfully applying the terraform, remove any keys associated with your root account.

+As the root user, enable console access for the DevOpsAdmin, DevOpos and PowerUser.
 Do not enable console access for Pipeline Users.

+If done correctly, DevOps, Developers, Owners, and Billing Groups users should be restricted from viewing anything until they have enabled an MFA device.
+After creating and adding an MFA device for an account, the user needs to log out and log back in to have the assigned role permissions.

+DevOpsAdmins and PowerUsers are granted access without requiring an active MFA session token.

+As a general rule of thumb, the DevOps and Developer roles should be assigned to Engineers first.
+If it is determined that those engineers need access to AWS resources via cli, they should be assigned the DevOpsAdmin or PowerUser role at that time.

-## Original Repo Instructions
+## Original Repo Setup Instructions
 This is a comprehensive toolkit for provisioning AWS accounts for a couple of common scenarios [in a secure way](https://www.thoughtworks.com/insights/blog/using-aws-security-first-class-citizen), with best practices applied by default.
 The kickstarter is using [a set of modules](https://github.com/moritzheiber/terraform-aws-core-modules) which are consistently tested and developed in an ongoing fashion.

 ## Prerequisites